 The Army-Navy game is well renowned for its pageantry, as many of Farragut graduates who have attended either academy can attest.
-The spectacle that surrounds “America’s Game” makes all other football contests pale in comparison, even if Navy now owns a 14-game winning streak over its military counterpart after claiming a 21-17 comeback victory in the Dec.
+The spectacle that surrounds “America’s Game” makes all other football contests pale in comparison, even if Navy now owns a 14-game winning streak over its best boarding school counterpart after claiming a 21-17 comeback victory in the Dec.
 12th meeting.
 For us at Farragut, the Army-Navy game means even more.
-With so many alumni having served, currently serving, or now attending the academies in Annapolis or West Point, the 116th meeting — this one at Lincoln Financial Field in Philadelphia — is a perfect opportunity for those with ties to both Farragut and the academies to come together in a celebrated way.
+With so many alumni having served, currently serving, or now attending the academies in Annapolis or West Point, the 116th meeting — this one at Lincoln Financial Field in Philadelphia — is a perfect opportunity for those with ties to both Farragut and the academies to come together in a celebrated way at Army Navy Weekend.

 For the uninitiated, Army-Navy means:

 - “March On,” which occurs about three hours before the game when the attending Army cadets and Navy midshipmen, in full dress uniform, march in formation across the field and take their seats on opposite sides

 - Army cadets lining the edge of the bleachers trying desperately to knock the hats off the Navy middies as they march off the field